What exactly is Porteus Kiosk?

 Our system can be used as internet kiosk or other publicly available web terminal in schools, libraries, cafes, hotels, offices, tourist centers and the like.
 Another possibility is to use Porteus Kiosk for displaying information, advertisements, pictures or streaming videos to digital signage deployments.
 It can also act as a diskless (if booted over a network) workstation in companies that use browsers as their main working tool, such as customer support centers.

 Touchscreen hardware is supported out of the box if opensource drivers are included in the Linux kernel.
-Certain models do not work or have limited functionality so integration of proprietary drivers like ELO, eGalax, PQLabs, POSTouch, GeneralTouch or other with Porteus Kiosk installation ISO is necessary.
-This could be done by following our kiosk modification guide or we could do this job for you through the commercial customized kiosk builds service.
-Please query the touchscreen manufacturer about the Linux compatibility before you buy the hardware.
+Certain models do not work or have limited functionality so integration of the proprietary drivers like ELO, eGalax, PQLabs, POSTouch, Displax, GeneralTouch or other with our system is necessary.
+This could be done by following our kiosk modification guide or we could do this job for you through the commercial customized builds service.

-Porteus Kiosk supports over 5 thousand inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
-A full list of currently suppored models can be find under this link.
+Porteus Kiosk supports over 8000 inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
+A full list of currently suppored models can be found under this link.

-NOTE: ARM devices (Raspberry PI, Odroid, CubieBoard, BeagleBone, etc) are currently not supported by Porteus Kiosk although this may change in the future.
+ARM devices (Raspberry Pi, Odroid, CubieBoard, BeagleBone, etc) are currently not supported by Porteus Kiosk although this may change in the future.

-Number of system installations including Porteus Kiosk Server.
+Number of system installations including Porteus Kiosk variant "Cloud", Porteus Kiosk variant "ThinClient" and Porteus Kiosk Server.
 Statistics are updated every 10 mins.

 Sample deployments are presented under this link.

 Total* - counting started in October 2014: data.